Blog

 • Pipe insulation and low flow fixtures where a full replacement is not yet needed.

 Heat pump water heaters in some studies show annual bill savings in the low hundreds of dollars with payback periods around 4 years, especially when incentives help with upfront cost.
+The water heating hub covers sizing and placement, and the water heater comparison tool puts tank, tankless, and heat pump options side by side on cost and savings for your home.

 Include this in your 3 to 5 year plan, not as an impulse add on.

-4.5 solar and batteries as the last layer
+4.6 solar and batteries as the last layer

 Solar and batteries work best once you have lowered the home’s energy use and clarified your long term heating plan.
 That way you size the array for a realistic future load.